personnamedmike/personal-budget-tracker-api/README.md

 # Title:

 "Personal Budget Tracker"

 # Project Description:

-This repository contains the backend architecture which was originally built to be used with this fronend: https://personnamedmike.github.io/personal-budget-tracker/.
+This repository contains the backend architecture which was originally built to be used with this frontend: https://personnamedmike.github.io/personal-budget-tracker/.

 We used Active Record for the database, Sinatra to build the API, and Ruby to add logic to the API.